sayyedrabeeh/Python-FullStack/Python/theory/Python/README.md

         import builtins
 ---

-a given name exists in both the local and the global scope, then you’ll get the value associated with the name in the local scope.

-You’ll always have at least two active scopes: the global and built-in ones.
+a given name exists in both the local and the global scope, then you’ll get the value associated with the name in the local scope.You’ll always have at least two active scopes: the global and built-in ones.
 These two scopes will always be available for you.

 The built-in scope is a special scope that’s implemented as a standard library module named builtins.
 All of Python’s built-in objects live in this module.
 Python automatically loads these objects when you run the Python interpreter.

 #### Modifying the Behavior of a Python Scope.